wzding/SDC_nanodegree/CarND-LaneLines-P1/writeup_template.md

 ![alt text][image1]

+Afterwards, I applied Canny edge detector on this image and got the image below:
 ![alt text][image2]

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...